27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 19|Roll A Strike At The Basement

-If you arrived in South Florida with a group of friends and cannot decide on what to do in Miami Beach, head on over to the Basement, it is not a typical club.
-Besides the full-service bar and dance floor here you have activities that will please everyone.
+If you arrived in South Florida with a group of friends and cannot decide on what to do in Miami Beach, head on over to the Basement.
+It is not a typical club.
+Besides the full-service bar and dance floor, there you have activities that will please everyone.
 Bowling, check.
-Indoor ice skating ring, check.
+Indoor ice skating rink, check.
 There is something here to please everyone.

 Address: 2901 Collins Ave, Miami Beach, FL 33140